 Lansing is a medium-sized village located in the state of Illinois.
 With a population of 28,349 people and six constituent neighborhoods, Lansing is the 72nd largest community in Illinois.

-Unlike some villages, Lansing isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lansing are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lansing is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lansing is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lansing who work in office and administrative support (20.69%), sales jobs (9.66%), and management occupations (6.53%).
+There are especially a lot of people living in Lansing who work in office and administrative support (17.30%), sales jobs (10.19%), and management occupations (7.63%).

-The per capita income in Lansing in 2010 was $25,296, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,184 for a family of four.
+The per capita income in Lansing in 2010 was $24,879, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $99,516 for a family of four.
 However, Lansing contains both very wealthy and poor people as well.

 The most common language spoken in Lansing is English.
 Other important languages spoken here include Spanish and African languages.